khowling/kh-blog/blog/2023-12-16-everything-changed/index.md

 ### NextJs

-OK, to use React Server Components (that look awesome), now I need a **?meta framework?**, ok, **[Next.js](https://nextjs.org/)** looks like the frontrunner.
+OK, more reading later, to use React Server Components (that look awesome), I now need a **Meta-framework?**, cannot just use React anymore.
+Ok, **[Next.js](https://nextjs.org/)** looks like the frontrunner.

 :::warning
-I'm a little apprehensive about this, looks like this belongs to Vercel, that looks to be an opinionated cloud hosting provider .
-I want to deploy to non-opinionated hyper-scale cloud, so concerned the roadmap will be about getting Nextjs to run really well on Vercel or its edge, not my use-case.
+I was a little apprehensive about this, Next belongs to Vercel, that looks to be an opinionated cloud hosting provider .
+I want to deploy to non-opinionated service on a hyper-scale cloud, so concerned the Next roadmap will be focused on getting it to run really well on Vercel, or its edge.
+This is not my use-case.
 :::

 Anyway, let's get stuck in!
 2 days later, I realise this is no longer a great choice for my app.
-I thought I could append server components into the feed,   allowing me to use await on the server to query mongo or chatGPT and returning html to append into the feed, but, I hit 2 big issues:
+I thought I could append server components into the feed,   allowing me to use await on the server to query mongo or chatGPT and returning html via JSX to append into the feed, but, I hit 2 big issues:

-	* "You cannot import a Server Component into a Client Component" &  "Server Components don’t have lifecycle events (hooks / effects / refs etc)"  This is massive!
-No matter how I tried to architect my app, I hit a brick wall.
-I couldn’t append Server Components to by feed UI  that was a Client Component.
+	* "You cannot import a Server Component into a Client Component" &  "Server Components don’t have lifecycle events (hooks / effects / refs etc)"  **This is massive**  No matter how I tried to architect my app, I hit a brick wall.
+I couldn’t append Server Components to my feed UI Client Component.
 I couldn’t turn the feed into a Server Component because it needed state.
 	* I didn’t really want or need a filesystem based router

-So I made everything a Client component, and using the api folder for server data.
+So I made everything a Client component, and using the API Routes for fetching the server data.
 It worked, but what value was NextJs now.
 I wasn’t happy, this was shambles!

 ### <span className="logo small">&lt;<b>/</b>&gt; htm<b>x</b></span>